Table of Contents

 Support for 64-bit Windows was added with VirtualBox 1.5.

 Preliminary Mac OS X support (beta stage) was added with VirtualBox 1.4, full support with 1.6.
 Mac OS X 10.4 (Tiger) support was removed with VirtualBox 3.1.
+Mac OS X 10.7 (Lion) and earlier was removed with VirtualBox 5.0.

 Support for 64-bit Linux was added with VirtualBox 1.4.